JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 issue: EVAN-5343
 ---

 This is the third post in the series.
-You might want to begin with the very first tutorial called [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
+The very first tutorial is [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
 There are also [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Strings from C](mapping-strings-from-c.html) tutorials.

-In this tutorial you will learn how to:
+In this tutorial We will learn how to:
 - [Pass Kotlin function as C function pointer](#passing-kotlin-function-as-c-function-pointer)
 - [Use C function pointer from Kotlin](#using-the-c-function-pointer-from-kotlin)

 We need to have a Kotlin compiler on our machines.
-You may want to have a look at the
+The
-[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial for more information on performing this step.
+[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial covers that step in details.
 Let's assume that we have a console, where the `kotlinc-native`, `cinterop`, and `klib` commands are available.